Jokara998/prune-deps/README.md

 ## Syntax Support

-Depcheck not only recognizes the dependencies in JavaScript files, but also supports these syntaxes:
+Depcheck not only recognizes the dependencies in JavaScript files but also supports these syntaxes:

 - JavaScript (ES5, ES6 and ES7)
 - [React JSX](http://facebook.github.io/react/docs/jsx-in-depth.html)